 - Click the Start button in Windows 11 and select Settings.

-- Select the Apps option from the left pane, then click on Apps and features from the right.
+- Select the Apps option from the left pane, then click on Apps and features.

-- Now you will see the list of apps installed on your PC.
-Click on the three vertical dots from the right of the app you want to get rid of and select Uninstall.
+- Click on the three vertical dots from the right of the app you want to get rid of and select Uninstall.

-Your OS and computer come preloaded with some apps that many people won’t use, but they can also eat up system resources.
+Your OS and computer come preloaded with some apps, referred to as Bloatware, that many people won’t use, and these eat up system resources.
 You should uninstall them, and we can help you remove all the bloatware in Windows 11.

 - Right-click the Start button and select Windows Terminal (Admin) from the list.